hauke96/master-thesis/notes/future-work.md

 * Persist graph to not import it everytime
 * Adding attributes to visibility edges (e.g. "surface=grass" when traversing grass area)
 * Better routing profiles for more realistic routes
+* Not many visibility edges → Roads are not well connected → Maybe explicitly connecting road vertices or at least junctions might help (but increases the graph size)